 - Yes.
 Career opportunities may exist in both field and non-field positions.
 The current administration is primarily comprised of people who were all field staff at one time.
 These opportunities are generally contingent upon commitment, longevity of employment and quality of work performed.
 If career opportunities did not arise while working at RedCliff Ascent, you would be well trained and prepared for positions elsewhere in the industry.

 - What about gear?

 - You will be expected to purchase and maintain your own gear.
-You can view a list of the required gear here.
 Through our staff store and pro-purchase programs, you can acquire the highest quality gear at extremely competitive rates.
-Gear stipends are provided to Head Field Instructors beginning at six months, and are increased based on longevity.
 We’ve worked hard to develop field-appropriate gear and will continue to make it accessible to our employees.
 You will receive a full gear list from us before you begin your field interview in the program.

 - Where are you located and how do I get there?